Employee Travel Expense and Reimbursement

 Travelers should use their best judgment to select the most economical form of transportation possible.
 The KCTCS Office of Business Services will only reimburse for most economical forms of travel, regardless of the amount submitted for reimbursement.

-- All ground transportation expenses must be necessary to the bona fide business purpose.
+- All ground transportation expenses shall be necessary to the bona fide business purpose.

 - Transportation costs for going to dinner and other personal choices is not reimbursable by KCTCS.